Closing gaps and restoring trust: Building on UNGA76 to strengthen global health systems

 Dr. Si Thura, executive director at Community Partners International in Myanmar, and others spoke about the need for cultural awareness and education to develop effective campaigns and restore trust in these communities.
 To achieve these goals, Dr. Thura encouraged sustained investment in public and ethnic health systems, responsible, community-minded leadership and citizen engagement, and an emphasis on agility for health systems that must continuously adapt to new challenges.

-Takeda announced the addition of four new partners to our signature Global CSR Program.
-The 2021 awardees, IntraHealth International, Jhpiego, Pathfinder International, and the World Food Programme, selected by a global employee vote, are all committed to strengthening health systems in marginalized communities in unique ways.
+Takeda announced the addition of three new partners to our signature Global CSR Program.
+The 2021 awardees, IntraHealth International, Jhpiego and Pathfinder International, selected by a global employee vote, are all committed to strengthening health systems in marginalized communities in unique ways.
 The new and exciting partnerships will last four to five years, demonstrating Takeda’s ongoing commitments to strengthen health systems and improve access to health care in developing and emerging countries.

 Learn more about Takeda’s Global CSR Program.